HOCKET's Composer/Performer Initiative

 Derek Tywoniuk - Byrd/Cage for vibraphone and piano four-hands

-newly commissioned work for percussion, piano, toy piano, melodicas, and voice
+like (Write it!) like disaster for percussion, piano, toy piano, melodicas, and voice

 2018 Young Composer/Performer: